ieee-vgtc/ieeevis.org/content/info/papers-sessions.md

 contact: papers@ieeevis.org
 ---

 Below we list all accepted VIS Full and Short papers, grouped by session.
 This list also includes TVCG papers presented in VIS sessions and CG&A Sessions.
-Times, room locations, and session chairs will be announced shortly and more details about the papers and their associated presentations will be released with the VIS Online Content Website.
+More details about papers and their associated presentations will be released with the virtual website.
+What follows is a list of papers groups by session, note that sessions and times are still preliminary and might change in the final program.

 <hr/>